Charlie3169/it3038c-scripts/labs/README.md

 # Lab 7 Info

-For this lab I chose to cover SymPy, a Python libray that does symbolic math calculations
+For this lab I chose to cover SymPy, a Python library that does symbolic math calculations

 Create a virtual environment if you want, or don't